 From complex to routine cases, Maryland hospitals can leverage our technology and infrastructure to coordinate, monitor, and track cases.

-With a large network of participating hospitals and state and local agencies, we facilitate care coordination across systems with representatives from health and human services agencies and even schools.
-The majority of referred patients are adolescents.
-Our comprehensive network of community support can help the patient today and tomorrow.
+With a large network of participating hospitals and state and local agencies, we facilitate care coordination across systems, involving representatives from health and human services agencies, as well as schools.

 How We Help Hospitals